The Wonder

 18

-Far too many kids lack the minimum daily mental health requirements provided when kindness and fairness are routinely modeled by mentors.
+Many kids lack the minimum daily mental health requirements provided when kindness and fairness are routinely modeled by mentors.

 19

-The popular wing-it parenting that persists
+The popular wing-it parenting

-is a hard, but not impossible, nut to crack.
+but not impossible,

 To get the cracking underway,

-we must make niceness a prized very big deal.
+a prized very big deal.

 20